Pull to refresh

 Anchor buyer for the nuclear-AI build-out

 A reactor small enough to fit on a flatbed truck started trading on the Nasdaq on Tuesday.
-Hadron Energy, which has not yet built one, raised about $31 million in the deal and now has to convince regulators, utilities, and AI hyperscalers that its 10-megawatt Halo design can produce power before the end of the decade.
+Hadron Energy raised about $31 million in the deal, though it hasn't built a reactor yet.
+It now has to convince regulators, utilities, and AI hyperscalers that its 10-megawatt Halo design can produce power by the end of the decade.

 OpenAI's path to a public listing